-On April 24, 1985, I was born in London, England.
-From the beginning I had entrepreneurship in my blood, but I’ll get into that a bit later.
-When I was 2 years old, my parents decided to move to sunny Orange County, California.
-At first we struggled a bit, just like most first generation Indians; my mom’s first job was a non-paid teaching gig, to which she had to walk a few miles everyday with my sister and me.
-My dad on the other hand worked for one of my uncles.
+I was born on April 24, 1985, in London, England.
+From the beginning, I had entrepreneurship in my blood, but I’ll get into that a bit later.
+When I was two years old, my parents decided to move to sunny Orange County, California.
+At first, we struggled a bit just like most first-generation Indians.
+My mom’s first job was a non-paid teaching gig, to which she had to walk a few miles every day with my sister and me.
+My dad, on the other hand, worked for one of my uncles.
 His job didn’t pay much, but we were grateful for the opportunity my uncle gave him.
-But because of my mom’s aggressive nature and my dad’s hard work ethic, my sister and I were able to live a middle class lifestyle.
+Because of my mom’s tenacious nature and my dad’s work ethic, my sister and I were able to live a middle class lifestyle.

-Throughout my childhood, I was surround by entrepreneurs.
-All of my uncles on my mom’s side had multiple businesses, which led them to all to be successful.
-My uncle’s entrepreneurship rubbed off on my mom, which encouraged her to start her own home daycare business.
-But it never revenued more than 100k a year and my dad was satisfied with his average job.
+Throughout my childhood, I was surrounded by entrepreneurs.
+All of my uncles on my mom’s side had multiple businesses, which led them all to be successful.
+My uncle’s entrepreneurship rubbed off on my mom, and she started her own home daycare business.
+Although she was successful at it, mom’s business never revenued more than 100k a year, and my dad was satisfied with his average job.
 This meant my sister and I would not live a “rich” lifestyle.

-Growing up, I always thought about what I could do so that my lifestyle could change.
-For years I couldn’t come up with anything, but during my first year at John F. Kennedy High School things started to get better.
+Growing up, I was always thinking about what I could do to change my lifestyle.
+For years, I couldn’t come up with anything, but during my first year at John F. Kennedy High School, things started to get better.

-My cousin, who is a year older than me, was selling burned music CDs to students at the time.
-I saw how he was making a few bucks so I started doing the same thing within my freshmen class, but I tried to be a bit more careful by not selling pirated media.
-I quickly realized that I could only make a few dollars a CD, so I then started selling black boxes.
+My cousin, who is a year older than me, was selling burned music CDs to students.
+I saw that he was making a few bucks, so I started doing the same thing within my freshmen class, but I tried to be a bit more careful by not selling pirated media.
+I quickly realized that I could only make a few dollars a CD, so as a more profitable venture, I started selling black boxes.

 The Corporate Life

-Because my income from my businesses was not stable, I decide to get a “real” job.
-I was only 15 and the only local place I could pick up a job was at Knott’s Berry Farm, in the park services department.
-The department I worked in sounded cool, but I was in charge of picking up trash, emptying trashcans, cleaning restrooms, and sweeping up vomit.
-Although the job sounded bad, I loved it because I got paid a few cents more per hour for cleaning the restrooms compared to most of the other jobs at Knott’s Berry Farm.
+Because my income from my businesses was not stable, I decided to get a “real” job.
+I was only fifteen, and the only local place I could find a job at was Knott’s Berry Farm, in the park services department.
+The department I worked in sounded cool, but I was in charge of picking up trash, emptying trash cans, cleaning restrooms and sweeping up vomit.
+Although the job was less than glorious, I loved it because I got paid a few cents more per hour for cleaning the restrooms compared to most of the other jobs at Knott’s Berry Farm.

-After 3 months of working at Knott’s, I quit and picked up a job at Quality Systems.
-This job didn’t give me any steady income, but the job paid out a few hundred dollars in commission per sale.
-I was selling $1600 Kirby vacuums.
-I went door to door and tried to convince homeowners to let me clean their carpets for free and I would then sell them on the vacuum after shampooing their carpet.
-After doing this for a month or so shockingly I sold a vacuum to an Indian couple (I was surprised because generally Indians are cheap).
-But after a week reality kicked in and they returned the vacuum.
+After three months of working at Knott’s, I quit and found a job at Quality Systems.
+This job didn’t give me any steady income, but the job paid a few hundred dollars in commission per sale.
+I was selling $1,600 Kirby vacuums.
+I went door to door, trying to convince home owners to let me clean their carpets for free.
+If they did, I would then sell them on the vacuum after shampooing their carpet.
+After doing this for a month or so, shockingly I sold a vacuum to an Indian couple (I was surprised because generally Indians are cheap).
+But after a week, reality kicked in, and they returned the vacuum.

-Realizing that the average American could not afford to buy a $1600 vacuum, I decided to look for other career opportunities.
-My sister was working for an Oracle consultant locally and she introduced me to him.
-I found out that as an Oracle consultant, my sister’s boss was billing companies 125 to 250 dollars an hour.
+Realizing that an average American could not afford to buy a $1,600 vacuum, I decided to look for other career opportunities.
+My sister was working for an Oracle consultant locally, and she introduced me to him.
+I found out that as an Oracle consultant, my sister’s boss was billing companies $125-250.00 an hour.
 I was shocked to hear how much he was making, which led the entrepreneur within me to come out once again.
 I tried to figure out how I could also make that much as a high school student, so I turned to Monster.com and started looking for Oracle consulting jobs.
-The problem was, I had no clue what Oracle was.
+The problem was I had no clue what Oracle was.

-Instead of finding a job on Monster.com I learned about Monster.com’s business model and how they were making hundreds of millions of dollars.
+Instead of finding a job on Monster.com, I learned about Monster.com’s business model and that they were making hundreds of millions of dollars.
 As a kid, I thought that if I could even make 1% of what they did, I would be rich.
 This led me to start my own job board called Advice Monkey.
-After spending 5 grand to build the job board, I launched it and learned that you have to market a site for it to be successful.
+After spending $5,000.00 to build the job board, I launched it and learned that I have to market a site for it to be successful.

 Knowing that I needed some help with marketing, I hired an Internet marketing firm.
-Within a few months I learned they were taking my money and doing nothing valuable in exchange, so I fired them.
-I then hired two more firms who also provided little to no results.
+Within a few months, I realized that they were taking my money and doing nothing valuable in exchange, so I fired them.
+I then hired two more firms, who also provided little to no results.

-Because a few Internet marketers had taken all my money, I decided to learn Internet marketing myself and within a few months I became pretty good at it.
-Advice Monkey started to become popular, but it never succeeded because the site was not setup to take credit card transactions.
+Because Internet marketers I had hired had taken all my money, I decided to learn Internet marketing myself.
+Within a few months, I became pretty good at it.
+Advice Monkey started to become popular, but it never succeeded because the site was not set up to take credit card transactions.

 A New Life

-My sister was still working for the Oracle consultant and she kept telling me how he was making a lot of money.
-I then decided that I was going to take that career path and open up my Oracle consulting company.
-But I had two major roadblocks in my way: I was nowhere near 18 years old and I didn’t have a college degree.
+My sister was still working for the Oracle consultant and kept telling me how much money he was making.
+I then decided that I was going to take that career path and open my own Oracle consulting company.
+Unfortunately, I had two major roadblocks in my way: I was nowhere near 18 years old, and I didn’t have a college degree.

 My first college class was Speech 101, in which I had to give three speeches on any topic of my choice.
-One of the speeches I gave was how search engines work.
-After giving the speech one of the individuals in the class asked me if I wanted to consult Elpac Electronics on their Internet marketing strategy.
-Using my sales skills that I learned from selling vacuums door to door, I was able to lock them into a $3500 a month consulting gig.
+One of the speeches I gave was on how search engines work.
+After hearing my speech, one of the individuals in the class asked me if I wanted to consult Elpac Electronics on their Internet marketing strategy.
+Using my sales skills that I learned from selling vacuums door to door, I was able to lock them into a $3,500 a month consulting gig.
 Realizing that I could make a lot of money and change my lifestyle by doing Internet marketing for companies, I decided to start up an Internet marketing company with my sister’s boyfriend (now her husband).

 The Good Life

 My business partner and I got a bit lucky as the owner of Elpac had a son who owned an ad agency.
-He found out from his father the results we provided and soon enough more marketing contracts started coming our way.
+The son heard about the results we provided for his father’s company, and soon enough more marketing contracts started coming our way.

-The Internet marketing company started taking off and as a kid I thought I was “rolling in dough”.
-With the money I made I started investing in a few other companies.
-I invested around a million dollars into a hosting company called Vision Web Hosting that never worked out – sadly I lost all of the money I invested into it.
-After realizing investing wasn’t for me, my business partner and I took the rest of the money we made and created another company called Crazy Egg.
-Crazy Egg created a lot of buzz when it came out and I surely thought I would end up selling it for 10 million dollars because we were getting so much interest from Fortune 1000 companies.
+The Internet marketing company began to take off.
+Still being a kid, I thought I was “rolling in dough”.
+With the money I made, I started investing in a few other companies.
+I invested around a million dollars into a hosting company called Vision Web Hosting that never worked out.
+Sadly, I lost all of the money I invested into it.
+After realizing investing wasn’t for us, my business partner and I took the rest of the money we made and created another company called Crazy Egg.
+Crazy Egg created a lot of buzz when it came out, and I surely thought I would end up selling it for ten million dollars because we were getting so much interest from Fortune 1,000 companies.

-When we weren’t able to get an asking price of 10 million dollars for Crazy Egg my business partner and I decided that we were going to raise venture capital because Crazy Egg wasn’t a profitable company.
+When we weren’t able to get an asking price of ten million dollars for Crazy Egg, my business partner and I decided that we were going to raise venture capital because Crazy Egg wasn’t a profitable company.

-After pitching Crazy Egg to venture capitalists for 6 months, I realized no one was going to invest in it.
-Because of this we had no choice other than to figure out how to make Crazy Egg profitable.
+After pitching Crazy Egg to venture capitalists for six months, I realized no one was going to invest in it.
+Because of this, we had no choice but to figure out how to make Crazy Egg profitable.

 The Mad Man Life